© 2023 Specter Ops, Inc. ALL RIGHTS RESERVED.

 Customer Data Residency and Subprocessors

-Customers may request that their tenant resides within any single one of the supported AWS regions below.
+Customers may request that their tenant reside within one of the supported AWS regions below.
 Existing customers may request migration to an alternate region should residency needs demand.

-Additionally, BloodHound Enterprise utilizes Pendo for providing in-product tours and behavior monitoring.
+Additionally, BloodHound Enterprise utilizes Pendo to provide in-product tours and behavior monitoring.
 Customer data is not sent to Pendo.
 More information on Pendo's data privacy, security policies, and certifications is available here.

 AWS Datacenter Security